syelamar/MGMT590_classResources/Team_DN4_Assignment2/documents/Racha/dive_journey.md

     Assign clear responsibilities and define reporting frequencies.
 Plan for data storage and accessibility for future model retraining and analysis.

-## To improve your model based on the cost optimization analysis and mitigate financial risks, we can follow a structured approach
+## To improve the model based on the cost optimization analysis and mitigate financial risks, we can follow a structured approach

 ### Action Plan: Improving Model Accuracy for High-Error Segments